Toggle mobile menu visibility

 A part-time timetable must not be treated as a long-term solution and must have a time limit by which point the pupil is expected to attend full-time or be provided with alternative provision.
 There should be formal arrangements in place for regularly reviewing it with the pupil and their parents.

 Schools must notify the Attendance Service of any part-time timetables at the point they are agreed.
-Schools must scan a signed copy of the plan (Word doc) [77KB] and send to the Attendance Team via email to csattendance@norfolk.gov.uk.
+Schools must scan a signed a Part-time timetables plan (Word doc) [79KB] and send to the Attendance Team via email to csattendance@norfolk.gov.uk.
 If the child is looked after or previously looked after, the information should also be copied to the Virtual School: virtual.schools@norfolk.gov.uk.
 Please do not send originals.
 It is important that schools retain the original signed copy for their own records.

-Further guidance has been devised for schools and other education settings regarding the use of part-time timetables.
+Further Part-time timetable guidance (PDF) [227KB] has been devised for schools and other education settings regarding the use of part-time timetables.
 The guidance sets out Norfolk County Council's position on the use of part-time timetables and provides a framework for school practice and other professionals working with schools.

 Any professional who is made aware of the use of a part-time timetable should check that the school has notified the Attendance Team.
 If a professional believes that the Team has not been notified of the part-time timetable and/or they are concerned about the plan in place, they should contact the Attendance Team on 01603 223681 or email csattendance@norfolk.gov.uk (opens new window).